 Being falsely accused of something that you did not do can feel like psychological torture.
-It represents reality not aligning with your version of it inside your mind, this time being directly to do with you.
+It represents reality not aligning with your version of it inside your mind; this time with you being the subject of the collective gaze of accusers and onlookers.
 Depending on what you are falsely accused of, the intensity of your experience can differ based on the specifics of your case.
 This article will focus on accusations which we experience in our day-to-day lives and is not intended to be legal advice in any form.

 The first thing you need to remember in being falsely accused is that if there are no witnesses, nobody will be empathetic towards your situation until you are proven innocent.
 You may feel alone in this bout against misconception, and the battle towards clearing your name is a lonely one.
 It is filled with torture, doubt, and depression.
 If you find yourself alone without anybody’s shoulder to lean against, know that you are not.
 This is written from a place of empathy with a focus on helping you.
 So stay strong, limit emotional responses, and do not fall victim to the pressure of it all.

 Find Out What Led to the Accusation

 Your first task is to find out how the decisions were made against you committing something which you did not do.
 Collect all evidence which your accusers drew their conclusions from.
 Do not blame and react to your accusers in a negative manner.
 These are people who simply followed what they thought was evidence against you toward an opinion which they now believe.
 You must not assume that all false accusations are malicious in their nature, until you have the capacity to prove that fact.

 Know what was said, what was seen, what was collected, and what was assumed.